1. How can I contact the Residence?

 Winter Term (January- April) applications open October 15th and usually remain open until February.
 Students are accepted if there are spaces in the Residence.
 In most years there are very limited Winter Term spaces, and students are frequently waitlisted.
 Early applications can help students avoid being waitlisted.

 Applying for the Summer Term

-Typically, Summer Residence (May - August) applications open January 5th and remain open until mid-April.
+Typically, Summer Residence (May - August) applications open March 1st and will remain open until early June.
 Students who apply for the Summer Term do not usually need to worry about waitlists, but applying early helps ensure acceptance.